 Ox, Tiger, Rabbit, Dragon, Snake, Horse, Goat, Monkey, Rooster, Dog, Pig, Rat.

-The zodiac animal is important as it has some connotations for the year, particularly if you were born in that year.
-For example, if you were born in the Year of the Ox (for example, 1949, 1961, 1973, 1985, 1997, 2009, or 2021), you are considered a natural leader, bright, patient, and cheerful.
-The Year of the Ox typically brings with it success in business and your career – for all signs but particularly if you are an Ox!
+The zodiac animal for the year is important — it carries certain connotations, especially if you were born in that year.
+For example, people born in the Year of the Ox (1949, 1961, 1973, 1985, 1997, 2009, or 2021) are considered natural leaders, bright, patient, and cheerful.
+The Year of the Ox typically brings success in business and your career — for all signs, but particularly if you’re an Ox!

-What does the Year of the Snake mean for 2025?
+What does the Year of the Horse mean for 2026?

 What are Chinese New Year superstitions?